adam-versed/counter-pose-mcp/README.md

 ## How It Works

-The Counter-Pose Reasoning Validator uses a session-based flow with intelligent persona selection:
+The Counter-Pose Reasoning Validator uses a streamlined 3-step session-based flow with intelligent persona selection:

-1. **Domain Detection**: Analyzes the reasoning text to automatically determine the most relevant domain (software development, digital marketing, visual design, or product strategy)
+1. **Domain Detection & Persona Recommendation**: Analyzes the reasoning text to automatically determine the most relevant domain and rank persona pairs by relevance
-2. **Intelligent Persona Ranking**: Uses keyword matching to rank persona pairs within the detected domain, recommending the most relevant experts for your specific reasoning
-3. **Persona Selection**: LLM chooses from ranked persona pair options (or can specify custom personas)
-4. **Multi-Perspective Critique**: Each selected persona provides detailed critique from their domain expertise
-5. **Synthesis & Validation**: Combines all perspectives to identify blind spots, contradictions, confidence level, and recommendations for improvement
+2. **Persona Guidance**: Provides specific guidance on how to perform critique from each selected persona's perspective
+3. **Batch Critique & Analysis**: Submit critiques from both personas simultaneously and receive complete analysis with synthesis format

 **Key Features:**